 The benefit calculation team of eight employs a enterer/verifier/approver process.
 Calculations are performed and reviewed on-site for accuracy.
 Once a calculation has been checked and reviewed, it is sent to the OA for certification.
 Currently, benefit calculations are sent via messenger to the OA for review.
 BERS upgraded the file transmission to a secure FTP transfer this year.
+Second Engagement Update - All calculations for certification are being sent via FTP.
 When we met with BERS in June 2017, there was a backlog of about 400 calculations that needed processing, mostly due to the system upgrade.
 As of the date of this report, the calculation backlog has been resolved.
 If there is a dispute with a member about a benefit calculation, the member may provide proof documents, which are scanned and saved electronically in CPMS, to initiate a recalculation.

-The OA performs the calculations for members who elect to annuitize their TDA balance at retirement.
-All other calculations are processed in-house by BERS.
+All calculations, including those for members who elect to annuitize their TDA balance at retirement, are processed in-house by BERS.
 Calculations for Tier 1 and Tier 2 members are mostly automated but do include some manual edits.